.

 Almost everyone displays behaviours associated with anxiety disorders (such as troublesome thoughts, over-checking, the need for perfection, increased anxiousness, moments of panic and

-periods of despair) to some degree at some time in his or her life – more so in times of stress – for these things reflect subconscious ways to feel safe.
+periods of despair) to some degree at some time in his or her life – more so in times of stress – for these actions reflect the subconscious ways we try to

-Research shows that over 50% of anxiety issues start before the age of fourteen (it's probably nearer 90%) and many people with long-term anxiety disorders, when asked what they remember
+Research shows that over 50% of anxiety problems start before the age of fourteen and many people with long-term anxiety disorders, when asked what they remember

-most about the start of their problem, reply "Being too nervous for a long time".
+most about the start of their problem, reply "Being really nervous for a long time".

 The way we feel about our self in childhood and adolescence can stay with us a lifetime and those who are frequently made to feel insecure and vulnerable when growing up (or later in